Automating-GIS-processes/CSC18/source/lessons/L6/reading-raster.rst

 Band statistics
 ---------------

 Next, let's have a look at the values that are stored in the band.
-You might need to calculate statistics for the raster before being able to print out any information.
+As the values of the bands are stored as numpy arrays, it is extremely easy to calculate basic statistics by using basic numpy functions.

 .. ipython:: python